stephenbrutch/Thesis-codes-and-documentation/README.md

 ## 10 - Sci Tech Paper

 1- For scitech paper title "Performance Analysis of Machine Learning Algorithms to Human-Pilot-Model Parameter Estimation"

-  - 1 - For the clean/commented code
+ 2 - For the clean/commented code:

   - For code to train the sklearn models in simulation and save the models [click here](https://github.com/stephenbrutch/Thesis-codes-and-documentation/blob/main/sklearn_code_and_simulator_test%20copy.ipynb)